Join over 2.7 million drivers who have compared local prices to book.

-Save time: Book your Shock Absorber Repairs online – no upfront registration required!
-No need to ring around, hang on the phone or wait until the garages are open – find and book the best deal quickly and easily with our online booking tool.
+No need to ring around, hang on the phone or wait until the garages are open – search for, compare and book a garage for your Saab that best suits your needs, based on price, distance, availability and verified reviews.

-Quick and easy: Simply enter the vehicle registration number of your Saab and your post code, compare prices, choose a local garage and book your Shock Absorber Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Saab and postcode, compare prices, choose a local garage and book your Shock Absorber Repairs.

 When a car is moving over rough or uneven surfaces, shock absorbers help to stop the car bouncing or vibrating too much and ensure that the tyres have full contact with the road surface all the time.